eln7/fcplt/README.md

 # fcplt
 instrumentation faceplate microchip mplab harmony 3

-STM32 firmware for an universal instrumentation panel underdevelopment
+microchip STM32 firmware for an universal instrumentation panel underdevelopment

 much more of a hobby than anything else

+pic32mx695f512l